Francis Duru: Award

 Duru was a recipient of the United Nations Ambassador of Peace award for his positive influence on the youths.
 He won the Best Actor in a Leading Role (Igbo) award in 2020 Best of Nollywood Awards for his role in Mboputa.

 Humanitarian works

 Duru has worked extensively with local and foreign non-governmental organizations (NGOs) in order to ensure that African children have a better education and a higher standard of living.
 According to a Nigerian reputable print media called the Vanguard, Duru has worked with UNICEF, USAID, LEAP AFRICA and COMPASS.

 Personal life

-Duru and his wife Adokiye got married in 2003 and both have four children together.
-Duru and Adokiye both attended the University of Port Harcourt.
+Duru and his wife Adokiye got married in 2003 and have four children together.
+Duru and Adokiye both attended the University of Port Harcourt, Rivers State.